 THREE TREASURES SANGHA of the Pacific Northwest (TTS) is a lay Zen group located in Seattle, Washington.
 TTS is affiliated with the Diamond Sangha, an independent lineage founded by Robert Aitken Rōshi, dharma heir in the Sanbō Kyōdan (Harada-Yasutani-Yamada) lineage.

 Our form is derived from Japanese Zen tradition, favoring simplicity.
 While we focus on individual sitting meditation (zazen), we also recite texts (sutras) together.
 Talks by teachers and private interviews with them provide a chance to ask questions and to refine our understanding.
-Our practice emphasizes paying attention experience to foster concentration and clarity of mind.
+Our practice emphasizes paying attention in order to foster concentration and clarity of mind.

 Getting Started with Three Treasures Sangha